webdigga/slot-picks/src/articles/frequently-asked-questions.md

 ---
 title: Frequently Asked Questions (FAQs)
 seoTitle: Frequently Asked Questions (FAQs) | Anttz Chiropractic
-description: Find answers to common questions about our chiropractic services, treatments, and how we help improve your health and mobility.
+description: Find answers to common questions about our Chiropractic services, treatments, and how we help improve your health and mobility.
 author: David White
 date: 2024-10-03T17:20:00.000Z